One-shot Unsupervised Domain Adaptation with Personalized Diffusion Models: Experiments

 From the Tab.~\ref{tab:g2c-sota} we notice that using our generated target dataset for training the state-of-the-art \task methods in the \osda setting, greatly improves their performances, independent of the backbone.
 For instance, \daf + DATUM is +6.4\% better (43.2 $\to$ 49.6\%) than \daf, with the ResNet-101 as backbone.
 Similar trends can be noticed when using the MiT-B5 backbone, where we improve HRDA by +8.3\% (\ie, from 52.9\% $\to$ 61.2\%).
 Overall, for the \gtoc with the MiT-B5 as backbone, we beat the best competitor CACDA~\cite{gong2022one} by significant margins (55.4\% versus our 61.2\%).
 Interestingly, we observe that while using the ResNet-101 backbone, our data generation can even outperform UDA methods that use all the original target dataset, \eg, CycleGAN and ASM.

-From Tab.~\ref{tab:s2c-sota}, which reports the performance on the \stoc benchmark, we observe a similar trend in the results.
-Pairing our generated dataset with \task methods consistently helps in improving performance under the \osda setting.
-Compared to the best competitor method CACDA, our data generation technique helps in achieving the new state-of-the-art results, by comprehensively outperforming CACDA by +2.0\% and +3.1\% in mIoU\textsuperscript{13}.
+From Tab.~\ref{tab:s2c-sota}, which reports the performance on the \stoc benchmark, we observe similar results.
+Pairing our generated dataset with \task methods consistently improves performance under the \osda setting.
+Compared to the best competitor method CACDA, \method helps achieve the new state-of-the-art results, by comprehensively outperforming CACDA by +2.0\% and +3.1\% in mIoU\textsuperscript{13}.
 We believe that these findings are highly significant in bridging the gap between \osda and standard UDA.

 \textbf{Comparison with style-transfer methods.} Given that \method is akin to data augmentation in image stylization, we compare it against two style transfer techniques used in existing \osda methods: RAIN~\cite{luo2020adversarial} and PT+CDIR~\cite{gong2022one}.
 Tab.~\ref{tab:style_transfer} reports the results.
 We observe that generating novel scenes with \method is more impactful than simply augmenting the source images with the target style as in the other methods.